canonical/k8s-snap/docs/src/howto/networking/default-dns.md

 Canonical Kubernetes includes a default DNS (Domain Name System) essential for internal communication within your cluster.
 When enabled, the DNS facilitates service discovery by assigning each service a DNS name.
-When disabled, you can integrate a custom dns solution into your cluster.
+When disabled, you can integrate a custom DNS solution into your cluster.

 ## What you'll need